stuartellis/stuartellis-site-hugo/content/articles/ansible.md

     pipx install ansible

-## Installing Extra Packages
+## Installing Extra Packages on the Control Machine

+Some Ansible modules require additional Python packages on either the control machine or the nodes.
+You can use an Ansible task to install packages on nodes, but should avoid trying to manage the Ansible installation on the control machine with Ansible.

-Ansible modules from _extras_ may require additional Python packages.
-If you installed Ansible with pipx, use the _inject_ subcommand to add the package to the correct virtual environment.
+If you installed Ansible on the control machine with pipx, use the _inject_ subcommand to add packages.
+This subcommand will install the specified package into the Python virtual environment that pipx maintains for Ansible.
 For example, this command adds _boto3_ to the Ansible installation:

     pipx inject ansible boto3

-If you use _pip_, add the _--user_ option to install Python packages into your home directory, rather than globally.
+If you used _pip_ to install Ansible, add the _--user_ option to install Python packages into your home directory, rather than globally.
 For example, this command installs _passlib_ into your home directory with _pip_:

     pip install --user passlib

-# Ansible Configuration Files
+## Ansible Configuration Files

 Ansible does not require a configuration file.
 It does check for [configuration files in several locations](https://docs.ansible.com/ansible/latest/reference_appendices/config.html#the-configuration-file), so that you can customize the behavior of Ansible at the project, user or system level.